 - Loft – Low-density weaves in the fabric ensure that the garment keeps its shape while trapping air between the layers.
-Fabrics with good loft keep your body heat with the least amount of space and the most amount of flexibility.
-They insulating body heat and prevent the cold from reaching your body.
+Fabrics with good loft keeps your body heat with the least amount of space and the most amount of flexibility.
+They insulate body heat and prevent the cold from reaching your body.

-- Moisture Wicking – Moisture wicking is important when selecting thermal underwear because the purpose of wearing thermal underwear is to stay warm and to stay warm – you have to stay dry.
+- Moisture Wicking – Moisture wicking is essential when selecting thermal underwear because the purpose of wearing thermal underwear is to stay warm and to stay warm – you have to stay dry.

 The thermal-preserving property of a base layer drastically reduces when wet – either through external moisture or through sweat.
 The body tends to lose heat quicker during the rest phase following physical activity and the wet base layer brings the body temperature even lower, resulting in hypothermia or even worse, death.

-A base layer for cold climate could be anything from t-shirts to briefs, to long-sleeved tops and full-length bottoms.
+A base layer for cold climates could be anything from t-shirts to briefs, to long-sleeved tops and full-length bottoms.

 However, there are only two styles of thermal underwear:

-- Two pieces bought separately or as a set which includes a long-sleeved top and a lower body piece covering the waist to the ankles.
+- Two-pieces bought separately or as a set which includes a top (either long-sleeved or a vest) and a lower body piece covering the waist to the ankles.